 5. Let the grinder air dry before you put the lid back on (and don’t forget to give that a wash or wipe-down too).

 Tip: If your grinder was particularly smelly (say, if you have one you use for spices), kimeats suggests wiping it out with vinegar to eradicate any lingering odor.

 Related Reading: 8 Places in Your Kitchen You Can Clean with Vinegar

 Of course, if you’re a coffee

-snob connoisseur, you’ve probably upgraded to a pricier piece of equipment; if so, you can still try the rice trick, but here’s how to deep clean your burr grinder.
+snob connoisseur, you’ve probably upgraded to a pricier piece of equipment; if so, you can still try the rice trick if you’re out of other options, but it’s not recommended.
+Here’s how to properly clean your burr grinder.
 And if you’re in the market for one, check out CNET’s guide to the best coffee grinders you can buy right now.

 Header image courtesy of Shutterstock.